hamzahd4/304final.github.io/Ethical Lens.md

 ***Utilitarian Ethical Lens***

-These principles were viewed for analysis of CHATGPT impacts on society.
+These principles were viewed for analysis of CHATGPT's impacts on society.
 It is imperative this technology is programmed ethically for the overall well-being of society.

 General Ethical Principle in the ACM code of ethics:  A computing professional should contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.

+***Ethical Implications for CHATGPT***

+- Developer Bias

+- Privacy

+- Safety

+- Copy Infringement

+- Cheating & Plagerism

 Fairness and transparency built into this technology will bring a positive impact for society